quay/update-banner-job/README.md

-# update-banner-job
+# Update Banner

-Simple Script to update the banner on the Quay web interface
+This script updates the Banner on Quay.io using the App-Sre interface.
+If a banner already exists, this script remove it adds the new banner